-The CSULB BUILD Scholars programs use a joint online application form with MARC U*STAR and RISE, which are similar NIH-funded CSULB programs.
-The application form includes eligibility information and eligible applicants will need to complete and submit the Application by the Application deadline, which is usually the first week of March.
+The CSULB BUILD training programs use a joint online application form with MARC U*STAR and RISE, which are similar NIH-funded CSULB programs.
+The application form includes eligibility information and eligible applicants will need to complete and submit the application by the required deadline, which is usually the first week of March.

 On my application, do I have to choose between BUILD, MARC U*STAR or RISE?